bepronetwork/web-network/docs/NETWORK-MANAGER.md

 - Min and Max Ammount to be a Council Member.
 - Max dispute Percentage.

-Also it's possible change this settings before do the first deploy, at env file.
+It is also possible to change these settings in the env file before doing the first deploy.

 ```
 # .env